The Art of War II: Betrayal: Reception

+Critical response

 David Walker of DVD Talk rated it 0.5/5 stars and called it an unnecessary, poorly-made sequel.
 Preston Jones, also of DVD Talk, rated it 1.5/5 stars and called it "painfully contrived and unnecessary".
 David Johnson of DVD Verdict wrote that the film is "a ponderous, sometimes ridiculous affair featuring a needlessly complicated plot, lazy performances and empty fight choreography."
 Joe Leydon of Variety called it "a tired and uninspired sequel".

+Sequel

+A sequel titled The Art of War III: Retribution, was released in 2009.